Research

 The eukaryotic genome is regulated by a variety of epigenetic mechanisms that establish and maintain proper gene expression profiles to control cell identity and fate.
 One of these vital mechanisms is accomplished by chromatin, which is the packaging medium for genomic DNA.
 The chromatin polymer consists of individual nucleosomes in which the DNA is wrapped around an octamer of the canonical histone proteins H2A, H2B, H3, and H4.
 The histone proteins are highly post-translationally modified, and these modifications (PTMs) act as dynamic signals to delineate specific chromatin states.
 Importantly, when histone PTMs and other epigenetic processes are dysregulated, this leads to aging and diseases including cancer and metabolic and developmental disorders.

 Our lab’s goal is to understand how the deposition, removal, and recognition of these PTMs are regulated and what downstream effects these PTMs have on DNA-mediated processes.
 In particular, we want to understand how metabolism is linked to genomic regulation via histone PTMs.
-Thus, we seek to elucidate mechanisms by which the metabolic state of the cell (e.g., acetyl-CoA level) is reported to the genome via chromatin (e.g., histone acetylation) to lead to changes in DNA transcription, translation, or repair.
+Thus, we seek to elucidate mechanisms by which the metabolic state of the cell (e.g., acetyl-CoA level) is reported to the genome via chromatin (e.g., histone acetylation) to lead to changes in DNA transcription or repair.
 To do so, my lab utilizes a range of techniques across organic chemistry, peptide/protein chemistry, biochemistry, and molecular and cell biology.